-In the above $n_{\rm t}$ ($n_{\rm s}$) is the tensor (scalar) spectral index and $A_{{\rm t}}$ ($A_{{\rm s}}$) the tensor (scalar) amplitude at the pivot scale, typically chosen such that $k_*=0.05$ Mpc$^{-1}$ \footnote{We will denote the tensor-to-scalar ratio at this scale simply by $r$ or occasionally by $r_{0.05}$ and at any other scale by adding a subscript indicating the corresponding wavenumber.
-Integer subscripts $1$ and $2$ refer to the scales of our two-scale parameterization, expained in Sec.~\ref{sec:two-scale}.}.
+In the above, $n_{\rm t}$ ($n_{\rm s}$) is the tensor (scalar) spectral index and $A_{{\rm t}}$ ($A_{{\rm s}}$) the tensor (scalar) amplitude at the pivot scale, typically chosen such that $k_*=0.05\,$Mpc$^{-1}$ \footnote{We denote the tensor-to-scalar ratio at this scale simply by $r$ or occasionally by $r_{0.05}$ and at any other scale by adding a subscript indicating the corresponding wavenumber.
+Integer subscripts $1$ and $2$ refer to the scales of our two-scale parametrization, explained in Sec.~\ref{sec:two-scale}.}.

-The recent release of BICEP-Keck Array (BK18) \cite{BICEP:2021xfz} in combination with \Planck\ 2018 data has set a 95\% CL upper limit on the tensor-to-scalar ratio $r < 0.035$ in the case of a scale-invariant primordial spectrum of gravitational waves.
-When the tensor tilt $n_{\mathrm t}$ satisfies the so-called consistency condition, i.e. $n_{\mathrm t} = -r/8$, motivated by Bunch-Davies initial conditions for tensor modes during slow-roll inflation driven by a single real scalar field with a standard kinetic term (denoted in the following by SSSRI), the limit is unchanged.
+The recent release of BICEP-Keck Array data (BK18) \cite{BICEP:2021xfz} in combination with \Planck\ 2018 data has set a 95\% CL upper limit on the tensor-to-scalar ratio $r < 0.035$ in the case of a scale-invariant primordial spectrum of gravitational waves.
+When the tensor tilt $n_{\mathrm t}$ satisfies the so-called consistency condition, i.e., $n_{\mathrm t} = -r/8$, motivated by Bunch-Davies initial conditions for tensor modes during slow-roll inflation driven by a single real scalar field with a standard kinetic term (denoted in the following by SSSRI), the limit is unchanged.
 This limit leads to the 95\% CL upper bound on the scale of inflation

 or on the Hubble parameter during inflation